bcgov/ols-geocoder/geocoder-developer-guide.md

 <a name=APIReponseErrorCodes></a>
 ## API reponse error codes
 ### KONG API gateway errors
-Kong API gateway is used to manage Geocoder API calls.
-Kong can generate a number of errors such as wrong API keys.
+We use Kong API gateway to manage Geocoder API calls.
+Below is a list of gateway errors.
+You can skip this section if you installed your own Geocoder.

 |Response Code|Error Message|Error Description
 |--|--|--|